Bengkhuaia: Lushai Expedition

 The Chittagong Column departed on 8 October 1871 with Thomas Herbert Lewin and Rothangpuia under General Brownlow.
 The column forced their way through Demagiri and seven other villages.
 These were mainly the villages of Savunga and his sons Lalzika, Lalhlira, Vanlula and Lianngura.
 Rothangpuia was sent to negotiate with Bengkhuaia and the chiefs.
 Mary Winchester was handed back to the British without any confrontation on 25 January 1872.
 She had spent a whole year in Sailam by then.
 Mary had been reluctant to leave Sailam.
 According to Mizo recounts, Mary was sent against her will after Tluangi tricked her into going with the sepoys.
 However the southern chiefs had not released the captives from the raids.
 As a result, Thomas Herbert Lewin was sent once more with two companies of soldiers.
 During the night the Lushais entered his tent and gave him message to meet the chiefs alone which Lewin obliged.
 On 16 February Bengkhuaia sent his representatives ahead of him to receive Lewin while he brought a mithun for an oath for Lewin to protect him as he submitted to the British. met with Savunga and Bengkhuaia, who arrived the next day.
-The chiefs were wary with cooperaitng with the British due to the story of the Lalchukla and the Blackwood Expedition.
+The chiefs were wary with cooperating with the British due to the story of the Lalchukla and the Blackwood Expedition.
 However Lewin known as Thangliena, was known for his affinity with the hill people easing their concerns.Bengkhuaia met with Lewin at the river near the old settlement of Thenzawl.
 The river became known as vai biak lui.
 Both chiefs gave Lewin their sword but Lewin returned it back immediately.
 Negotiations went on for an understanding and agreement to the goals of the expedition.
 All captives were to be set free, the British had free entry to their villages, a friendship to be declared between the Lushais and British and a promise to not raid British territory.
 Lewin's negotiations appeased both General Brownlow and the chiefs Bengkhuaia and Savunga.
 Bengkhuaia made a formal representation of elephant tusks as a symbol of submission.
 An oath was taken with Lewin personally where the mithun was sacrificed with blood of the mithun smeared on his feet and forehead.
 They ate the raw liver of the mithun and repeated the oath that their friendship would last until the rivers ran back into the earth again.
 Bengkhuaia and the chiefs gave Lewin a gun, a dao and a headress with tail feathers of the vakul.
 This was to show that Lewin was accepted as a chief.
 A petition was made that Lewin should settle on Sirte Tlang near their villages so they could communicate more easily.
 Bengkhuaia released all his captives that evening.